ton-community/ton-docs/docs/develop/func/cookbook.md

 > 💡 Noted
 >
-> In this example, we used mode 3 to take the incoming tones and send exactly as much as specified (amount) while paying commission from the contract balance and ignoring the errors.
-Mode 64 is needed to return all the tones received, subtracting the commission, and mode 128 will send the entire balance.
+> In this example, we used mode 3 to take the incoming tons and send exactly as much as specified (amount) while paying commission from the contract balance and ignoring the errors.
+Mode 64 is needed to return all the tons received, subtracting the commission, and mode 128 will send the entire balance.

 > 💡 Noted
 >